GabrielNakamoto/.github/profile/README.md

-> It's not the spoon that bends, it's only yourself

-Robotics, deep learning, and low level research and implementation.
+> A neurotic systems and reasoning engineer

 contact me at gabriel@nakamoto.ca